 Parallelizing in All Dimensions

 For the large datasets and large models inherent in LLMs and other massive-scale deep learning algorithms, both the data and the models themselves are too large to fit into memory.
-As an example, a typical LLM with its billions of hyperparameters will not fit in memory.
+As an example, a typical LLM with its billions of parameters will not fit in memory.
 GPT-3 is >500 GB in size, and a typical GPU is limited to 80 GB of VMEM.
 Furthermore, a single A100 GPU will take several hundred years to train GPT-3 (300+ years actually).
 Therefore, multi-dimensional parallelism is critical to training and fine-tuning models.

 This argument is based on extensive research done in the field, in particular the seminal paper Large-Scale Training with Megatron-LM by Stanford, NVIDIA, and Microsoft Research.
 The authors suggest - and it has been confirmed in the field - that a synthesis of three types of parallelism allows for a much more manageable and recoverable workload in LLMs: